UncleFirefox/LeapOfFaith/_posts/2020-09-06-The-need-behind-a-lowlevel-graphics-api.markdown

 ---
 layout: post
+title: 'The need behind a low-level graphics API'
 date: '2020-09-06 23:13 +0200'
 author: Albert Rodriguez
-published: false
+published: true
-categories: ''
+categories: DevJourney
-excerpt: ''
-meta: ''
 ---
 ## Leap of Faith Journey Week 1: The need behind a low-level graphics API
 For this week's journey there's something that's been behind my mind on my jump-start in Computer Graphics.
 As I mentioned on a previous post, my idea is to have an accelerated mentorship in Vulkan.
 As a developer I always try to understand the reason behind investing in certain tech.
 A reason which is always accompanied by a need in the market.
 In this article I'll try to give my perspective on that need.